 i.e. Laparoscopic, bilateral, inguinal hernia repair

-The term 'tension free' hernia repair is commonly used to describe hernia surgery.
+The term 'tension free' hernia surgery is commonly used to describe hernia surgery.
 Hernias are caused by a weakening of the abdominal muscles.
 Some surgeons choose to sew the muscles back together, thus causing 'tension' on the muscles around the hernia.
 However, the muscles around a hernia are already weak, and over time those muscles tend to pull apart and the hernia can recur, or come back.
-Therefore, most hernia specialists today utilize a mesh to help strengthen the muscles.
+Therefore, most hernia specialists today utilize a mesh to help strengthen the muscles after hernia repair.
 When using a mesh, the muscles themselves are not sewn together (see below).
 Instead, a mesh is placed over or under the hole in the muscle to prevent anything from pushing through the abdominal wall.

 Some patients have heard or read negative information about mesh surgery.
 However, the unbiased government agency The National Institutes of Health performed a study of whether mesh should or should not be used for hernia surgery.
 Read the article by clicking on the logo to the right.
 While there are some risks with mesh, by utilizing the newest mesh available, these risks are minimized.